maruta/timekeeper/README.md

 Chrome does not permit to update the URL due to a security reason.
 Time Keeper logo on left-top is the link to the URL with the current setting, and can be used to get the URL.

+### License
+Timekeeper is open-sourced software licensed under The MIT License.